X icon white, transparent background.

 • Do we need to rethink our onboarding time frame?
 While a ninety-day process is standard, some people may require more time.
 That’s especially true for those entering senior roles or more technical positions.

 • How will we track new hire progress?
-With a learning management system (LMS) or people enablement platform like Leapsome, managers can monitor the progress and performance of new team members during the onboarding process.
+With a learning management system (LMS) or people enablement platform like Leapsome, managers can monitor the progress and performance of new team members during the onboarding workflow process.
 This better positions them to provide timely guidance and feedback.

-The onboarding process flow in 5 steps
+The onboarding workflow in 5 steps

 Photo of a manager talking with an employee one-on-one.